-Keeping Your Elderly Cat Regular
+How to Keep an Elderly Cat Regular

 If you have a long-haired cat, or a cat that’s prone to hairballs, brushing them daily can remove the fur that gets caught in the digestive tract.

 The litter box must always be kept clean, so your cat won’t avoid using a litter box just because it’s dirty.
 If you have more than one cat, then you’ll need to use more than one litter box.

-Generally, the rule is two litter boxes per cat.
+The rule is two litter boxes per cat.
 Providing several sources of fresh water and adding fiber to the diet can also make a big difference.
 Elderly cats especially will need encouragement when it comes to getting enough exercise.
-Moving around can boost bowel regularity.
+Moving around more often can boost bowel regularity.

-Common Causes of Feline Constipation
+What Are the Causes of Feline Constipation?

 Homeostasis attempts to maintain a consistent extracellular and cellular environment.
-When the cells in the body do not get enough water, the body tends to take specific steps to correct this type of fluid deficit.
+When the cells in the body do not get enough water, the body takes steps to correct this fluid deficit.